Types of degree

 The University has built an enviable reputation for the wide range of courses offered to students.
-But too much choice can be a bad thing so today the modern Keele curriculum offers not only exciting options and combinations with outstanding breadth and depth but also clarity of choice which will help make your decision making easier.
+But too much choice can be a bad thing, so today the modern Keele curriculum offers not only exciting options and combinations with outstanding breadth and depth but also the clarity of choice which will help make your decision making easier.

 There are two main types of degrees available at Keele: